“Palmaroni” and cheese – wheat free comfort!

 Preheat the oven to 350 degrees Fahrenheit.

-In a stainless steel pot, shred the cheddar and 8 oz of pepper jack.
+In a stainless steel pot, shred 8 ounces of cheddar cheese and 4 ounces of pepper jack cheese.
 Add them to the pot with the half-and-half and spices.
-Slowly melt over medium-low heat, stirring often.
+Slowly melt the mixture over medium-low heat, stirring often.

-Once the cheese has completely melted, drain the noodles and place them on a baking sheet lined with paper towels.
-Spread the noodles out on the baking sheet and bake for 5-10 minutes, until dry.
-It’s important to dry the noodles before adding them to the cheese mixture so that the cheese will incorporate properly and not become runny.
+Once the cheese has melted completely, drain the noodles and place them on a baking sheet lined with paper towels.
+Spread them out and bake for 5-10 minutes until dry.
+It’s important to dry the noodles before adding them to the cheese mixture so the cheese incorporates properly and doesn’t become runny.

 Transfer the dry Palmini noodles to a 9×13 Pyrex baking dish.
-Pour the cheese mixture over the noodles and spread it around to cover and blend it in with all the noodles.
+Pour the cheese mixture over the noodles, spreading it around to cover all the noodles and blend it in.

-Sprinkle the second 8 oz of jack cheese on top, followed by the pork rind crumbs.
+Sprinkle the remaining 4 oz of Jack cheese on top, followed by the pork rind crumbs.

 Palmini linguini with real cheese sauce